Hi, what do you want to do?

 The Spring Peepers are Back

-In this frogs and toads learning exercise, students examine detailed color pictures of 7 varieties of amphibians.
+In this frogs and toads activity, students examine detailed color pictures of 7 varieties of amphibians.
 Students write the name of each frog or toad on the line.
 There is no word bank.

 Curated OER